 MongoDB as a Service: MongoDB offers you the option to run it as a service.
 This means you don't need to worry about setting up physical hardware, installing software or configuring for performance.
 MongoDB Inc. the company which makes the software for MongoDB has a service called Atlas.
 Or you can leverage MongoDB Database as a Service on any cloud platform like Google Cloud Platform, Azure or AWS.
 However if you wish to keep it local, you can also install it as a service on Windows and Linux platforms.

 Now that we have understood what MongoDB is, let's take a look at some of its features that makes this database special.

 The Cazton team has been immensely busy in making client applications scale to a completely different level.
-We have worked with clients who have more than a billion users a day and helped them resolve their scalability issues.
+We have helped scale applications with more than a billion hits per day and increased performance exponentially.
 We have also worked with clients that have just thousands of users, but wanted to reduce costs by looking at a NoSQL alternative like MongoDB while preserving the ability to scale in the future.